 For the longest time, I wanted to do it all.
 I had more interests than I knew what to do with.
-I was interested in a variety of things, including personal effectiveness, the sartorial arts, organizational behavior, service design, management consulting, creative nonfiction writing, visual thinking…the list goes on.
+I was interested in a variety of things, including personal effectiveness, the sartorial arts, organizational behavior, design thinking, management consulting, creative nonfiction writing, visual thinking…the list goes on.
 It was hard for me to commit to something back then.

 Rather than picking something, I became a victim of paralysis analysis, looking for that perfect choice that gave the “most bang for the buck”—but there wasn’t one.
 Of course, I learned the hard way that I couldn’t do all of those things.
 I could either pick one thing and go all-in on it, OR I could try my hand at doing some of those things and not do justice to any one of them.
 While I could do some of those things on the side, I still needed to give my attention to one thing most of the time.